toptensoftware/moe-js/readme.md

 ### moe.discardTemplateCache

 Discards the contents of the internal template cache.
-Call this function if any of the template files have changed to force those templates to be re-read and re-compiled next time they're references.
+Call this function if any of the template files have changed to force those templates to be re-read and re-compiled next time they're referenced.

 ```Javascript
 function moe.discardTemplateCache()